wp-plugins/easy-translator-lite/readme.txt

 = Past =

+* V3.00: Major upgrade with blog page translation as well as Google translate to seed plugin translation.
+[May 20, 2013]
 * V2.13: Proper session initialization.
 [Mar 30, 2013]
 * V2.12: Proper use of SESSION variables.
 [Feb 18, 2013]
 * V2.11: Bug fixes (Fatal error: Call-time pass-by-reference has been removed).
 [Jan 27, 2013]